modehnal/GNOMETerminalAutomation/article/presentation_article.md

     You can see some data noise which we can ignore for now.

-    If anything went wrong let me know in the github Issues https://github.com/modehnal/GNOMETerminalAutomation/issues or email (TODO MAYBE NOT EMAIL?
-GITHUB ISSUE SHOULD BE ENOUGH, NOT SURE - REVIEW PENDING) but if you followed everything it should work.
+    If anything went wrong let me know in the github Issues https://github.com/modehnal/GNOMETerminalAutomation/issues but if you followed everything it should work.

     If you will attempt to write new tests I imagine you will encounter some issues that you can fix yourselfs based on the error provided.